 \subsection{Overview of contribution}

-In this paper, based on the high-resolution differential equation framework built in a series of works~\citep{shi2022understanding, chen2022gradient, chen2022revisiting, chen2023underdamped, li2022linear, li2022proximal}, we use the Lyapunov analysis to answer the open question in~\citep[Appendix B]{chambolle2016introduction}.
-The main contributions are described below.
+In this study, we make use of the high-resolution ODE framework, as previously established in a series of studies~\cite{shi2022understanding, shi2019acceleration, chen2022gradient, chen2022revisiting, chen2023underdamped, li2022linear, li2022proximal}, to address the open question posed in~\cite[Appendix B]{chambolle2016introduction}.
+Our primary approach revolves around leveraging Lyapunov analysis.
+The main contributions of our research are outlined below.

-\begin{itemize} \item We first derive the linear convergence of \texttt{Nesterov-1983} on the (smooth) strongly convex function by constructing a new Lyapunov function, where the key ingredient different from previous ones is that the coefficient of the kinetic energy varies with the iteration.
-Meanwhile, another difference from the convex case, the linear convergence has no dependence on the parameter $r$ on the strongly convex function.
+\begin{itemize} \item We establish the linear convergence of \texttt{NAG} for (smooth) strongly convex functions by formulating an innovative Lyapunov function.
+What sets our approach apart from previous methods is the incorporation of a dynamically adapting coefficient for the kinetic energy that evolves throughout each iteration, a distinctive feature absent in preceding methods.
+Importantly, our results indicate that this achieved linear convergence does not depend on the parameter $r$, distinguishing it from the patterns observed in convex scenarios.

-\item Then, we generalize one key strongly convex inequality to the proximal case, which builds a bridge traversing the gap between smooth optimization and composite optimization.
-With the implicit-velocity phase-space representation, the newly-constructed Lyapunov function does not only lead to the error's linear convergence of \texttt{FISTA}, but also characterizes its proximal subgradient norm converging linearly.
+\item Furthermore, we refine a key inequality associated with strong convexity to encompass the proximal setting.
+This enhancement effectively reconciles the fields of smooth and composite optimization, mending a theoretical delineation.
+With the aid of the implicit-velocity phase-space representation, the inventive Lyapunov function that we devise guarantees the linear convergence of function values within~\texttt{FISTA} and clearly delineates the linear convergence of the square of the proximal subgradient norm.

 \end{itemize}